chisomloius/chisomloius.github.io/README.md

 - t

   ### Option B:
-You can us the .ml domain: it is free and renewable, you can learn more here.
+You can us the (.ml)[ domain: it is free and renewable, you can learn more (here)[https://my.freenom.com/].
 Regarding the hosting, you have a lot of potential options, but my advice is to use Firebase:

-- First thing first, sign up or login.
+- First thing first, (sign up or login([https://firebase.google.com/].
 - Click on go to console.
 - Start a new project.
 - Open your new project and click on hosting.
 - Now connect your personalized domain to the Firebase one.
 - Firebase is perfect for this kind of sites, in my opinion.

 ## Acknowledgment
 Special shoutout to @m-i-n-a-r for allowing me clone his repo and improve on it.